Here are the usage constraints and other service limits for the Azure Active Directory (Azure AD) service.

 A maximum of 100 users can be owners of a single group.

-Any number of objects can be members of a single group.
+Any number of Azure AD resources can be members of a single group.

 A user can be a member of any number of groups.

-The number of members in a group you can synchronize from your on-premises Active Directory to Azure Active Directory using Azure AD Connect is limited to 50 K members.
+The number of members in a group that you can synchronize from your on-premises Active Directory to Azure Active Directory by using Azure AD Connect is limited to 50,000 members.

-There is no limit to the number of applications that can be seen in the Access Panel per end user, for users assigned licenses for Azure AD Premium or the Enterprise Mobility Suite.
+There's no limit to the number of applications that can be seen in the Access Panel per user.
+This applies to users assigned licenses for Azure AD Premium or the Enterprise Mobility Suite.

-A maximum of 10 app tiles (examples: Box, Salesforce, or Dropbox) can be seen in the Access Panel for each end user for users assigned licenses for Free or Azure AD Basic editions of Azure Active Directory.
-This limit does not apply to Administrator accounts.
+A maximum of 10 app tiles can be seen in the Access Panel for each user.
+This limit applies to users who are assigned licenses for Azure AD Free license plan.
+Examples of app tiles include Box, Salesforce, or Dropbox.
+This limit doesn't apply to administrator accounts.

 A maximum of 1,000 rows can be viewed or downloaded in any report.
 Any additional data is truncated.

-An object can be a member of no more than 30 administrative units.
+An Azure AD resource can be a member of no more than 30 administrative units.